MR-ant1/API-Backend-rrss/README.md

 ### POSIBLE IMPROVEMENTS :heavy_check_mark:

 - A follow users function could be included in future versions to improve the experience of the network
-- Controllers and validations could have been more abstracted and separed in different files in order to locate each action in different files and make the API more scalable
+- Controllers and validations could have been more abstracted and separated in different files in order to locate each action in different files and make the API more scalable
 - Some more possible changes to allow create a better Timeline with the users each one follows, after include follow function.

 ### ACKNOWLEDGEMENTS :raised_hands:
-Big shout out like always to the GeeksHubs team for giving me the change of learning in this wonderfull world of developing!
+Big shout out like always to the GeeksHubs team for giving me the change of learning in this wonderful world of developping!

 [def]: #Acknowledgements-